 When you search with a record ID, Pinecone uses the sparse vector associated with the record as the query.
 To search a sparse index with a record ID, use the query operation with the following parameters:

-• The namespace to query.
-To use the default namespace, set the namespace to an empty string ("").
+• namespace: The namespace to query.
+To use the default namespace, set to "__default__".

-• The id parameter with the unique record ID containing the sparse vector to use as the query.
+• id: The unique record ID containing the sparse vector to use as the query.

-• The top_k parameter with the number of results to return.
+• top_k: The number of results to return.

 For example, the following code uses an ID to search for the 3 records in the example-namespace namespace that best match the sparse vector in the record: